 SEEBERGSEE HIKE

-While we made our Seebergsee adventure into a pretty interesting little hike, many families just do the short trail to the lake.
+While we made our Seebergsee adventure into a pretty interesting little hike, many families just did the short trail to the lake.
 We hiked up onto the cliffs above the lake and chilled up there before trekking down to swim in the icy water.

 Want more details and photos?
 View the full blog post here: SEEBERGSEE LAKE & EPIC VIEWPOINT HIKE IN SWITZERLAND